openMSL/sl-3-1-osc-alks-scenarios/README.md

 OpenPASS does not provide an ALKS.
 Therefore, for demonstration purposes the vehicle under test is controlled by a so called "Algorithm Following Driver Model - AFDM", which is provided by openPASS.
 This model is parametrized to drive approximately at its target velocity of 60 km/h and keeps the lane.
 Other traffic participants are taken into account.
 For information on the integration of an ALKS in the simulation, we refer to the documentation of openPASS.

 Currently openPASS does not support the controller concept of OpenSCENARIO.
 Instead, entities and their controlling components are defined in the ProfilesCatalog.xml.
-Sourrounding entities are also controlled by the Algorithm Following Driver Model.
+Surrounding entities are also controlled by the Algorithm Following Driver Model.
 Therefore, the velocities of the surrounding entities may differ slightly from the definitions in the scenarios.

 ### Linux